We are often asked:

 But as we analyzed before, typical software licenses are full of awful clauses, usually topped off with forced arbitrage so you won’t even have a chance to sue if the vendor misbehaves.

 It might not even be their fault: the recent security issues with Spectre and Meltdown have shown that the separation of customer data on public compute clouds is deeply flawed, if not plain impossible.

 While there it is really hard for you to check if proprietary software is spying on you or has back doors built in it or if the cloud server it runs on is really secure, with open source you have access to all the code and run it where you want.
 You may not be able to understand that code but with open source, it is possible for other people and companies to check that the code is free of back doors and alert its users if they find anything you should know.

 It is all about control

 In the end, it is about control.
-With public cloud vendors, you don’t have much of that.
+With public SaaS, you don’t have much of that.
 Promises, certainly, certifications even.
 But no guarantees.
-Self-hosting continues to be the most elegant way of staying in perfect control over your business-critical data, and Nextcloud provides exactly what you need!
+Self-hosting (be it in your own data center or at a trusted, local hosting provider) continues to be the most elegant way of staying in perfect control over your business-critical data, and Nextcloud provides exactly what you need!